Dwiki Dharmawan: 2013–present: Krakatau Reunion, international career and remakes

 In 2013, it was announced that Dwiki return to perform with his band Krakatau for the first time since 1988, under the Krakatau Reunion banner, however the comeback plans have been cancelled.

-On 25 February 2014, Dwiki released his first tribute album and his second album under the Sony Music label, Collaborating Harmony, which is consisting of ten youthful cover versions of his written songs and was worked in 2013 to commemorate his thirtieth anniversary of debut.
+On 25 February 2014, Dwiki released his first tribute album and his second album under the Sony Music label, Collaborating Harmony, which is consisting of ten remakes of his written songs and was worked in 2013 to commemorate his thirtieth anniversary of debut.
 In February 2015, Dwiki signed a contract with MoonJune Records to release his second international studio album and sixth overall, So Far So Close.
 Initially titled Passion, Love, Life, it was recorded in the United States in January, and recruited several musicians including the violinist Jerry Goodman, bass guitarist Jimmy Haslip, Chad Wackerman and Dewa Budjana.
 He later released his third international album, Pasar Klewer in 2016, to receive positive reviews from DownBeat and Jazzwise.
 In 2017, Dwiki performed a remake of "Dengan Menyebut Nama Allah" with Andini, which became a major commercial success.
 His third international album with MoonJune, Rumah Batu, released in April 2018.
 In June 2021, he rearranged and re-recorded "Deru Debu" as a single by his wife Purnamasari and then thirteen-year-old singer Zoe Jireh.

 On 4 December 2024, Dwiki won an AMI Award for Best Instrumental Production Work, through its composition "The Spirit of Peace".
 In February 2025, he rearranged his religious song "Dengan Menyebut Nama Allah" with Indonesian singer Jinan Laetitia.
-Dwiki celebrated his 40th anniversary of debut in the same year with the concerts Parikrama Parahyangan in Bandung and The Musical Journey of Dwiki Dharmawan at the Ciputra Artpreneur, Lotte Mall Jakarta.
+Dwiki celebrated his quadragenary of debut in the same year with the concerts Parikrama Parahyangan in Bandung and The Musical Journey of Dwiki Dharmawan at the Ciputra Artpreneur, Lotte Mall Jakarta.